-Who is primarily responsible to comply with the RMD rules after I die?
+Who is primarily responsible to comply with the RMD rules?
 Each beneficiary has this responsibility.
 Each beneficiary should seek guidance from their own adviser because these laws are complicated.
 Current IRS procedures do not require the IRA custodian/trustee to furnish an IRA beneficiary with an annual RMD notice as is provided to you annually.
 Many IRA custodians/trustees will communicate with a beneficiary to assist a beneficiary with the withdrawal of the inherited IRA funds.

-What is the consequence if a beneficiary fails to comply with the RMD laws?
-He or she will owe the 50% tax.
+What is the consequence if you fail to comply with the RMD laws?
+You will owe the 25% tax.